Robotics-Club-IITDh/Bharat-Forge-Inter-IIT-24/readme.md

 rviz2
 ```

-Once RViz2 opens, click the add button and add a map data, select to topic as <<TOPIC_GOES_HERE!!!>>
+Once RViz2 opens, click the add button and add a map data, select to topic as /merged_map

+# Scaling
+The system is designed with scaling in mind, to change the number of robots for testing the system, do the following

+- **Tune the Map Merger for the number of bots**
+  During launching the map merger node,